 This school is an interesting mix of culture dynamics and people.
 It is easy to talk down GFHS because of the swirling rumors of teenage pregnancy ghetto and immature students and the list goes on and on.
 In every high school there are good students and bad students and Garfield is no different.
 The IB program is one of the best in the world and the staff at GFHS provide the best enviroment for the program to succeed.
 Students come from a plethora of different backgrounds experiences and struggles but they unite in a cultural mixing pot of school.
 I have never felt in danger for my life or others because GFHS is a safe school.
 The majority of people are well behaved and civilized.
 It is only when the small percent messes up that the whole school is implicated badly.
 I wish it wasn't the case but students are adamant about remaininy themselves and the community chooses to remain ignorant and opinionated.
 It is not perfect but it is sure worth it.
 I would recommend anyone to try the IB program at Garfield and you will be amazed by the growth and oppurtunities you receive.
 You choose your own destiny and success so instead of asking yourself "Should I?"
 Ask "Can I and will I?

 Gar-Field High School is a public high school in Woodbridge.
 The principal of Gar-Field High School is Mr. William G Bixby.
-2,547 children attend Gar-Field High School and identify as Asian/Pacific Islander; Hispanic; and Black, non-Hispanic.
-41% of the 2,547 students here get reduced lunch prices.
-The ratio of students to teachers at Gar-Field High School is 21:1.
+2,547 students attend Gar-Field High School and identify primarily as Asian/Pacific Islander; Hispanic; and Black, non-Hispanic.
+41% of the 2,547 students here have subsidized lunches.
+The student to teacher ratio at Gar-Field High School is 21:1.
 Freedom High School is one of the nearest high schools.

 - Computer arts